canonical/vanilla-framework/templates/docs/content-guidelines.md

 To support international and US audiences, shorten dates with dashes.
 For example, 10-SEPT-23.

-To save space, you can use all numerals separated by a forward slash using the UK convention of [day]/[month]/[year].

 Use numerals for relative dates.
 For example, ‘2 hours ago’ or ‘Updated 5 days ago’.

 ## Numbers